colethecoder/category-theory-for-programmers/Chapter1.md

 # Chapter 1 - Category: The Essence of Composition

-1. Implement, as best as you can, the identity function in your favorite language (or the second favorite, if your favorite language happens to be Haskell).
+**1. Implement, as best as you can, the identity function in your favorite language (or the second favorite, if your favorite language happens to be Haskell).**

 ```csharp
 public static A identity<A>(A a) => a;
 ```

-2. Implement the composition function in your favorite language.
-It takes two functions as arguments and returns a function that is their composition.
+**2. Implement the composition function in your favorite language.
+It takes two functions as arguments and returns a function that is their composition.**

 ```csharp
 public static Func<A, C> compose<A, B, C>(Func<A, B> f, Func<B, C> g) => a => g(f(a));
 ```

-3. Write a program that tries to test that your composition function respects identity.
+**3. Write a program that tries to test that your composition function respects identity.**

 ```csharp
 Func<string, int> strLength = x => x.Length;